Dumbuya1475/EdTech-Speech_recognisation/README.md

 - handle_teach_me(): Interacts with the American wise say function to teach the user.
 - handle_user_input(user_input): Handles various user commands and responses.
-- get_random_joke(): Returns a random joke to be shared when the user's mood is negative.
+- get_random_joke(): Returns a random joke to be shared when the users mood is negative.
 - engine(): Initalize the text to speech libary
 - listen_and_recognize(): This recognize user speech using the speech recognization package
 - main(): The main loop of the assistant, listening to user input, detecting mood, and responding accordingly.